Edgars (department store)

-Edgars is a Johannesburg-based chain of stores present all over Southern Africa.
-The department store was previously selling clothing, shoes, homeware & beauty and under new leadership has recently shifted its focus to mass-market fashion and beauty products.
+Edgars is a South African chain of department stores, with locations throughout Southern Africa.
+Founded in 1929, it is headquartered in Johannesburg.

-The chain had just around 200 stores, with multiple locations in South Africa, Namibia, Zambia and Botswana as well as in the capital cities of eSwatini (Swaziland), Lesotho, and Ghana when it was sold to Durban based, private fashion company Retailability in 2020.
+The chain has around 200 stores across South Africa, Namibia, Zambia and Botswana as well as in the capital cities of eSwatini, Lesotho, and Ghana.
+Formerly owned by Edcon, the company was sold to Durban-based private fashion company Retailability in 2020, when the former went into liquidation.

 History

-Edgars was founded in Johannesburg, South Africa in 1929.
+Edgars was founded in Johannesburg, South Africa in 1929, by brothers Morris and Eli Ross.
+The company was named after London-based department store Swan & Edgar.
+Eli Ross opened his first Edgars store in Joubert Street.

+The company relocated to Cape Town in 1929, before returning to Johannesburg in 1937.
+1979 saw the company open its new head office called Edgardale and a distribution centre at Crown Mines.
+South African Breweries would purchase Edcon in 1982.

-As part of Edcon, Edgars was included in an ill-fated buyout by U.S. private equity firm Bain Capital Private Equity LP in 2007, which burdened the parent company with debt just as the economy hit a downturn following the global financial crisis.
+As part of Edcon, Edgars was included in an ill-fated buyout by U.S. private equity firm Bain Capital Private Equity LP in 2007, which burdened the parent company with debt just as the economy suffered from the Great Recession after the 2008 financial crisis.

 In 2014 Edgars opened at a new 50,000 square meter shopping centre in Nairobi, Kenya.
 In 2018 Edgars introduced a new, larger 8,000 square meter store in Fourways Mall in Johannesburg, featuring trees, play areas, a coffee shop, “beauty rooms” where customers can get makeovers, and a section that allows customers to print their own text or images on clothing.
 Edgars promoted the new prototype store design as "a bit like a town square, a multi-sensory, tree-lined central social space".